Abrar-Abir/Sequence-Aligner/README.md

 ### Structural Plan:
 A structural plan for how the finalized project will be organized in different functions, files and/or objects.

-* Graphical User Interface (gui.py) | Prompt for uploading the sequences to be aligned
+* Graphical User Interface (main.py) | Prompt for uploading the sequences to be aligned (Tkinter)
 * Back-end for Alignment (fogsaa.py) | FOGSAA Algorithm
+* Back-end for Alignment (nw.py) | NW Algorithm
-* Graphical User Interface (gui.py) | Displaying the aligned sequence
+* Graphical User Interface (main.py) | Displaying the aligned sequence

 ### Algorithmic Plan:
 There are many algorithms developed for sequence alignment, namely- [Needleman–Wunsch (NW) algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm), [Global Alignment Program Version 3 (GAP3)](https://academic.oup.com/bioinformatics/article/19/2/228/372697), [FOGSAA (Fast Optimal Global Sequence Alignment Algorithm)](https://www.nature.com/articles/srep01746), etc.
 Among them, [FOGSAA (Fast Optimal Global Sequence Alignment Algorithm)](https://www.nature.com/articles/srep01746) is the most efficient and accurate algorithm, and hence this algorithm will be used for this project.
+Later, [Needleman–Wunsch (NW) algorithm](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) is also added to the project.

 ### Timeline Plan:
 * 15/11/2021 : tp1